dominhhai/dominhhai.github.io/content/post/book/20170830-skill-a-mind-for-numbers.en-us.md

 ﻿---
-title: "[Skill] A Mind For Numbers"
+title: "A Mind For Numbers"
 date: 2017-08-30
 categories:
 - Books